ilkilab/agorakube/docs/instructions.md

 ETCD logs are only present in "journalctl".
 Run the following command to get ETCD logs from an "ETCD" host : `journalctl -xeu etcd`

-# Upgrade/Downgrade Kubernetes with Agorakube
+# Upgrade And Downgrade Kubernetes with Agorakube

 Edit "./group_vars/all.yaml" file with the following parameters